ArielDrabkin/Solitary-Social-Networks/readme.md

 2. Extracted azimuth information from the polygons raster file.

 ### Part 2: Correcting coordinates
-1. Read and merged data from AzPolygons.csv and cham-by-polygon.csv files using the sp and rgdal packages.
+1. Read and merged data using the sp and rgdal packages.
 2. Calculated the corrected coordinates based on azimuth and quarter.
 3. Checked and fixed angles outside the range of 0-360 using R base functions.